Get Legal and Tax Updates for Spain?

 2. 90-Day Rule in Spain

-The 90-Day Rule significantly impacts non-EU nationals planning to stay in Spain or any other Schengen country for longer periods without a residency permit.
-Overstaying this limit can result in penalties such as deportation, fines, or a ban on re-entry into the Schengen Area.
+The 90-Day Rule affects non-EU nationals planning to stay in Spain or any other Schengen country for longer periods without a residency permit.
+Overstaying this limit can result in penalties such as deportation, fines or ban on re-entry into the Schengen Area.

-It's noteworthy that this rule does not apply to EU nationals.
-Citizens of any EU country can stay in Spain or move freely within the Schengen Area for an unlimited period, holding only their valid passport or national ID card, without any need for a Spanish residency permit.
+Note that this rule does not apply to EU nationals.
+Citizens of any EU country can stay in Spain or move freely within the Schengen Area for an unlimited period with only their valid passport or national ID card without needing a Spanish residency permit.

-For those who do wish to become resident in Spain and not wish to work, a non-lucrative visa in Spain would be a preferrable option.
+If you want to be resident in Spain and not work, a non-lucrative visa in Spain would be a better option.

 how to become a spanish citizen